 If it's really cold I'll start with an undershirt, layer a warm top over that, then add the vest, and maybe a jacket.
 If it's warmer I'll often just wear a tank top with the vest over it.
 It's so easy to add and remove layers as I warm up.

-Women, how often have you been in bed chilled and your husband has the covers thrown off and is sweating?
+Ladies, how often have you been in bed chilled and your husband has the covers thrown off and is sweating?
 Women sleep colder than men usually, so need extra warmth at night.

 Sitting around camp in a nice down coat is so much better than sitting there shivering or huddling up to the fire and breathing in too much smoke.
 And when it's time for bed sometimes I wear the coat to sleep in for an added layer of warmth and to keep out the cold night air.